Minnesota star WR Bateman wants to opt back into 2020 season

-MINNEAPOLIS (AP) -- Minnesota wide receiver Rashod Bateman has decided to opt back in for the 2020 football season in light of the Big Ten's resumption of fall competition, contingent on the star junior gaining the necessary eligibility clearance.
+MINNEAPOLIS — Minnesota wide receiver Rashod Bateman has decided to opt back in for the 2020 football season in light of the Big Ten’s resumption of fall competition, contingent on the star junior gaining the necessary eligibility clearance.

 Coach P.J.
 Fleck confirmed Tuesday that Bateman has rejoined the Gophers for practice.
 Because Bateman signed with an agency this summer in anticipation of declaring for the next NFL draft, his playing status has not yet been established.